-If you only want to check a few critical performance criteria, it is easier to use the Watch Window (see Using the Watch Window, on page 193) instead of the log file.
+For users who only want to check a few critical performance criteria, it is easier to use the Watch Window (see Using the Watch Window, on page 199) instead of the log file.
 For details, read through the log file.